 You may go back to Clear Ridge via this main track, or look for another route back to the ridge, to get more views of Mount Barney.
 We did the latter, and it’s only interesting if you want extra steep kilometres.
 The views don’t get better than from Montserrat Lookout.

-How long is the Montserrat Lookout?
+How long is the walk to Montserrat Lookout?

 Waterfall Creek Reserve Camping Ground –> Clear Ridge carpark: 4km (can be done by 4WD)

 Short circuit: Clear Ridge carpark –> Montserrat Lookout –> Upper Portals –> Clear Ridge carpark: 8km